Current studies

 Clythe Creek Subwatershed Study Update

-Clythe Creek is a tributary of the Eramosa River.
-It originates in Guelph-Eramosa Township and flows through the north-east portion of Guelph.
-In 2018, the City of Guelph’s Natural Heritage Action Plan identified the Clythe Creek subwatershed as the highest priority for a subwatershed study update.
-The study began in 2022, and monitoring programs and community outreach strategies are being developed.
-The GRCA is a partner on the study’s Technical Steering Committee.
+Clythe Creek, a tributary of the Eramosa River, originates in Guelph-Eramosa Township and flows through the northeastern part of the City of Guelph.
+The City of Guelph’s 2018 Natural Heritage Action Plan identified the Clythe Creek subwatershed as the highest priority for a subwatershed study update.
+This multi-phase study was launched in 2022, with the Grand River Conservation Authority (GRCA) serving as a key technical partner and active member of the project’s Technical Steering Committee.

 Characterization Studies